amy-tabb/CurveSkel-Tabb-Medeiros/README.md

 Number of proposed tips 145
 Threshold for spurious segment classification 1e-12
 ```
 time is the run time for the algorithm to compute the curve skeleton, not including load and write time.
 The initial model contained 88,798 voxels.
-The user either input threshold 1e-12 or used the default, etc.
+The user enter threshold 1e-12 or used the default, etc.